-Will be looked up on PATH unless it starts with a slash. (default: parasol) - --parasolMaxBatches PARASOLMAXBATCHES Maximum number of job batches the Parasol batch is allowed to create.
-One batch is created for jobs with a unique set of resource requirements. (default: 1000) - -mesosEndpoint MESOSENDPOINT The host and port of the Mesos server separated by a colon. (default: <leader IP>:5050) - --kubernetesHostPath KUBERNETES_HOST_PATH A path on Kubernetes hosts that will be mounted as the Toil work directory in the workers, to allow for shared caching. - --kubernetesOwner KUBERNETES_OWNER A name prefix for easy identification of Kubernetes jobs.
-If not set, Toil will use the current user name. - --kubernetesServiceAccount KUBERNETES_SERVICE_ACCOUNT A service account name to apply when creating Kubernetes pods. - --kubernetesPodTimeout KUBERNETES_POD_TIMEOUT Seconds to wait for a scheduled Kubernetes pod to start running. - --tesEndpoint TES_ENDPOINT The http(s) URL of the TES server. (default: http://<leader IP>:8000) - --tesUser TES_USER User name to use for basic authentication to TES server. - --tesPassword TES_PASSWORD Password to use for basic authentication to TES server. - --tesBearerToken TES_BEARER_TOKEN Bearer token to use for authentication to TES server. - --awsBatchRegion AWS_BATCH_REGION Region to use when using the AWS Batch batch system.
-Can often be autodetected from Boto configuration or the AWS region in which the current machine is running, if any. - --awsBatchQueue AWS_BATCH_QUEUE Name or ARN of an AWS Batch Queue to use with the AWS Batch batch system. - --awsBatchJobRoleArn AWS_BATCH_JOB_ROLE_ARN ARN of an IAM role to run AWS Batch jobs as with the AWS Batch batch system.
-If the jobs are not run with an IAM role or on machines that have access to S3 and SimpleDB, the AWS job store will not be usable.

---scale SCALE A scaling factor to change the value of all submitted tasks' submitted cores.
-Used in singleMachine batch system.
+- --mesosEndpoint MESOSENDPOINT The host and port of the Mesos server separated by a colon. (default: <leader IP>:5050) - --kubernetesHostPath KUBERNETES_HOST_PATH Path on Kubernetes hosts to use as shared inter-pod temp directory. - --kubernetesOwner KUBERNETES_OWNER Username to mark Kubernetes jobs with. - --kubernetesServiceAccount KUBERNETES_SERVICE_ACCOUNT Service account to run jobs as. - --kubernetesPodTimeout KUBERNETES_POD_TIMEOUT Seconds to wait for a scheduled Kubernetes pod to start running. (default: 120s) - --tesEndpoint TES_ENDPOINT The http(s) URL of the TES server. (default: http://<leader IP>:8000) - --tesUser TES_USER User name to use for basic authentication to TES server. - --tesPassword TES_PASSWORD Password to use for basic authentication to TES server. - --tesBearerToken TES_BEARER_TOKEN Bearer token to use for authentication to TES server. - --awsBatchRegion AWS_BATCH_REGION The AWS region containing the AWS Batch queue to submit to. - --awsBatchJobRoleArn AWS_BATCH_JOB_ROLE_ARN The ARN of an IAM role to run AWS Batch jobs as, so they can e.g. access a job store.
+Must be assumable by ecs-tasks.amazonaws.com - --scale SCALE A scaling factor to change the value of all submitted tasks' submitted cores.
+Used in single_machine batch system.
 Useful for running workflows on smaller machines than they were designed for, by setting a value less than 1. (default: 1)